-The Carolina Planning PhD program in planning trains students in urban and regional social theory and research methods.
-Our program is highly selective and individualized; each year between three and six students begin the program, with about 20-25 PhD student in residence at any given time.
+The Carolina Planning PhD program trains students in urban and regional social theory and research methods.
+Our program is highly selective and individualized; each year between three and six students begin the program with 20-25 PhD students in residence at any given time.

-Our program is situated in one of the largest, most diverse planning department in the country, with students from all regions of the United States and world.
+Our program is situated in one of the largest, most diverse planning departments in the country with students from all over the United States and the world.
 Our PhD students are distinguished by the strong skills they develop during rigorous training in planning theory, research design, and mixed-methods research techniques.
 Most of our PhD students have previous graduate training (e.g. a Master’s degree) and work or research experience in planning or a related field.

-As a result, out graduate are in leadership positions throughout the United States and the world, contributing to the understanding of urban and regional issues, formulating innovative public policy, and managing research programs in domestic and international contexts.
+As a result, our graduates sit in leadership positions throughout the United States and the world, contributing to the understanding of urban and regional issues, formulating innovative public policy, and managing research programs in domestic and international contexts.

 What do our graduates do?
 About 50 percent of the program’s graduates become faculty members in research universities.
 Others pursue careers in international agencies, think-tanks, government, or consulting.
 Nearly 20 percent work outside of the United States or are engaged in multinational projects.
 Our PhD graduates include department chairs, deans, officers of national academic and professional organizations, and many well-published scholars.